-Athletes must compete in Rimfire Handgun Discipline or Centerfire Handgun Discipline at the same match to be eligible to compete in the 1911 Discipline
+Athletes must compete in Rimfire Handgun Discipline or Centerfire Handgun Discipline at the same match to be eligible to compete in the 1911 Discipline.

+- 1911 and 2011 handguns are approved to be used.
+2011's will no longer be able to be used in this discipline after August 31, 2026.

+- 2. Required characteristics of a 1911

+- A. Straight back sliding door type trigger

+- B. Functioning Grip Safety

+- C. Swinging link barrel

+- D. Functioning thumb safety

+- E. Single stack magazine

-- 1. 1911 and 2011 handguns are approved to be used. - 2.
-SASP 1911 handgun matches are shot with iron sights only adjustable sights and fiber optic inserts are allowed but no electronic sights - 3.
-No compensators, ported barrels, muzzle brakes, or barrel weights.
-Scopes, red-dot and laser assisted sighting systems are prohibited. - 4.
-Ammunition.
+- 3. SASP 1911 handgun matches are shot with iron sights only adjustable sights and fiber optic inserts are allowed but no electronic sights.

+- 4. No compensators, ported barrels, muzzle brakes, or barrel weights.
+Scopes, red-dot and laser assisted sighting systems are prohibited.

+- 5. Ammunition.
 While 9mm Luger (9x19) is the recommended caliber for SASP, .38 Super, .40 S&W, or 45ACP may be used.
 The minimum power factor allowed for SASP competition is 125 (bullet weight x velocity divided by 1,000).

-At State, Regional and National Championships, Athletes should be prepared with ten (10) extra rounds for a possible chronograph test. - 5.
-Start Condition: 1911 Firearms will start with the hammer back. - 6.
+- At State, Regional and National Championships, Athletes should be prepared with ten (10) extra rounds for a possible chronograph test. - 6.
+Start Condition: 1911 Firearms will start with the hammer back. - 7.
 The 1911 discipline is available at the discretion of the Match Director as an additional handgun.